1800plan/todo-javascript/README.md

 The Magnificently Basic ToDo

 This todo let's you create a short to-do notes to a list.
 You can delete the note by clicking the 'X' symbol at the end of the note.
+This to-do list was inspired by W3School's todo list.

+TODO's:
+- more refined todo
+- checklists
+- dropdown menu
+- html 5 drag and drop
+- more javascript

+--- The rest of the text is README-template ---

 Getting Started